 Exploring the frontiers of science, engineering, and industrial innovation

-Since the mid 18th century, French engineering schools have been spearheading the nation’s economic development, and social progress.
+Since the mid-18th century, French engineering schools have been the spearhead of the nation’s economic development and social progress.

 École des Mines de Saint-Étienne is France’s oldest elite engineering school outside Paris, and the fifth oldest among France’s 250 « Grandes Écoles ».

-The school is one among a family of seven “National Schools of Mines” created between 1783 and 1992.
+The school is part of a family of seven “National Schools of Mines” created between 1783 and 1992.

-The school has a very strong patrimonial asset, and is part of the French education and industrial heritage.
+The school is proud of its substantial share in France’s educational and industrial heritage.
 But in no way is the school haunted by nostalgic memories.
 It has always been at the forefront of engineering education and innovations.
-The school “trademark” has been recently illustrated by the foundation of two new, fast developing research units exploring the frontiers between engineering and life sciences: the Health and Engineering center, and the department of Bioelectronics.
+The school “trademark” has recently been illustrated by the foundation of two new, fast developing research units exploring the frontiers between engineering and life sciences: the Health and Engineering centre, and the Department of Bioelectronics.

-Institut Mines-Télécom: set-up of the first group of engineering and business schools in France.
+Institut Mines-Télécom: creation of the first group of engineering and business schools in France.